Terms of Business – Learner Drivers

 13. Use of the Tuition Car for the Practical Test

-(i) My driving school car is only made available to learners registered with me who are actively having regular (at least weekly) lessons with me.
+(i) My driving school car is only made available to learners registered with me who have had at least 10 lessons with me and are actively having regular (at least weekly) lessons with me.

 (ii) The practical test should only be booked, in consultation with my availability, once I have agreed that you have reached (or are close to reaching) test standard and a lesson plan has been agreed (leading up to the date of the test).